wlg0005/neumorphism/_posts/2021-04-24-HTB Cyber Apocalypse 2021 Writeups.md

 ## Team Placing: 210 / 2735

-This was honestly one of my favorite CTFs for the Spring semester despite playing solo for most of the week (finals were coming up).
-The forensics challenges were a ton of fun and very interesting to me, and I also enjoyed a lot of the web exploitation challenges.
+This was one of my favorite CTFs for the Spring semester despite playing solo for most of the week (finals were coming up).
+The forensics challenges were a ton of fun and very interesting and I also enjoyed a lot of the web exploitation challenges.
 Some of my favorite challenges were [Invitation](#challenge-invitation) which involved deobfuscating a malicious macro in a Word document, and [gcloud pwn](#challenge-gcloud-pwn) which involved exploiting a server side request forgery (SSRF) vulnerability in a web application hosted on Google Cloud services.

 ![](/assets/img/writeups/HTBCyberApocalypse2021/HTB%20Cyber%20Apocalypse%20Certificate.jpg)